-David Gow, Treasurer, Co-founder and Interim Chair, of Worcester, MA, is a partner in Ernst & Young’s New England Private Capital Group.
+David Gow, Treasurer, Co-Founder and Board Chair, of Worcester, MA, is a partner in Ernst & Young’s New England Private Capital Group.
 Dave has more than 25 years of experience working closely with private capital and venture capital firms.
 He has extensive experience in areas such as investment fund accounting and reporting, asset valuation, partnership accounting and evaluation of internal controls.
 David and his wife, Monica, became motivated to bring further awareness and education to the narcolepsy community when their son was diagnosed in 2008.
 David is a member of the Board of Directors of Big Sisters Association of Greater Boston.

 Anne Samarawickrama lives in Woodinville, WA with her husband and two boys.
 Her oldest son was diagnosed with narcolepsy five years ago.
 Anne and her husband are very motivated to raise funds to help find a cure for narcolepsy as well as fund research for advancement in patient treatment.
 She has been fundraising for research at Stanford Center for Narcolepsy for the past five years.
 She has worked as a volunteer to bring awareness about this condition to her community.
 She has been a homemaker for the past 5 years and was previously employed at two local CPA firms in Seattle with experience in accounting and tax preparation.